-6Academic Board has agreed the transfer of credit and marks in respect of the following: Virginia Commonwealth University (AB08.02.7.1.3); Taylor's University College Malaysia Dual Awards Framework (AB09.10.1.6); the Shell Award Framework (AB10.3.8.5); and the LLB (Hons) only with INTI University Malaysia, HELP University College Malaysia, or PTPL Penang and University of London External Law Degrees (AB10.6.20.1.1-3).
+5Academic Board has agreed the transfer of credit and marks in respect of the following: Virginia Commonwealth University (AB08.02.7.1.3); Taylor's University College Malaysia Dual Awards Framework (AB09.10.1.6); the Shell Award Framework (AB10.3.8.5); and the LLB (Hons) only with INTI University Malaysia, HELP University College Malaysia, or PTPL Penang and University of London External Law Degrees (AB10.6.20.1.1-3).

-- University award; - c. having accepted a University award and registering for another award at a higher level, subject to D7.7. - D7.3P Credit gained in the context of a named award may be transferred to another named award within the University.
+award at a higher level, subject to D7.7.

+- D7.3P Credit gained in the context of a named award may be transferred to another named award within the University.
 Credit transfer across named awards is not automatic.
 Transfer of credit from one award to another is dependent upon the learning outcomes being deemed by the award team as valid for the new award.
 This applies both to applications for transfer internally and to applications received from students for transfer of credit obtained from outside the University.
-A faculty and award team retains the right to determine entry for both logistical and educational reasons. - D7.4R Students who are permitted to transfer credit awarded by another institution towards a University award shall have the minimum period for their registration reduced proportionately in respect of each block of 60 recognised credits. - D7.5R Credit transfer across named awards is not automatic. - Where a student terminates registration and accepts an award, the credit gained may be used to contribute towards another same-level award, provided it is at Degree level or above, to a maximum of 20% of the credit required for that award.
+A faculty and award team retains the right to determine entry for both logistical and educational reasons. - D7.4R Students who are permitted to transfer credit awarded by another institution towards a University award shall have the minimum period for their registration reduced proportionately in respect of each block of 60 recognised credits. - D7.5R Credit transfer across named awards is not automatic. - D7.6R Where a student terminates registration and accepts an award, the credit gained may be used to contribute towards another same-level award, provided it is at Degree level or above, to a maximum of 20% of the credit required for that award.
 The recognition of such credit between awards at the same level is not automatic but at the discretion of an appropriate faculty committee.
 The recognised credit may be at any level.
-This applies to internal and external applicants for programme at Honours degree level and above and interim awards from these programmes at Degree level or above.
-A faculty and award team retains the right to determine entry for both logistical and educational reasons. - D7.7R Marks achieved for Accredited Learning are not transferable except in the case of direct entry into a degree with honours on the basis of Accredited Learning for learning achieved under the Academic Regulations and Procedures which is more than the two thirds of the credit requirement for the award. - D7.8R It is not necessary for a student formally to request recognition of transferred credit to another award where that credit is for modules or units of study which are already valid for the award to which the student is seeking to transfer. - D7.9R A student who has discontinued registration without having achieved or accepted an award may resume registration for that award at a later date subject to continuing to meet the requirements of that award.
-Credit or marks achieved from modules or units of study before registration ceased may contribute to the resumed award provided that the modules or units of study continue to be valid for the award.
+This applies to internal and external applicants for programmes at Honours degree level and above and interim awards from these programmes at Degree level or above.
+A faculty and award team retains the right to determine entry for both logistical and educational reasons. - D7.7R Achieved marks used in the Accredited Learning process are not transferable, with the exception of the following: - an applicant for direct entry onto an honours degree who has already achieved more than two-thirds of the credit requirement for the award under the University's Academic Regulations and Procedures.